matt2ology/system-log-capture/README.md

 ## Project organization

-`app.py` handles which version of the app gets used `gui` or the `cli`; in additon, detects the respective operating system the app is running on, so that the respective logging functions can run on it's native OS.
+`app.py` handles which version of the app gets used `gui` or the `cli`; in addition, detects the respective operating system the app is running on, so that the respective logging functions can run on it's native OS.

 `core.py` contains the "core" functions of the application agnostic of the operating system it's used in.